ITR Filing Deadline Missed?

 What are Short-Term and Long-Term Capital Gains?

 The taxation of capital gains hinges on whether they are deemed long-term or short-term.
-If an individual owned the land for less than 24 months or two years before selling it and earned a profit, it is considered a short-term capital gain.
-On the other hand, if the land is held for more than 24 months or two years, it falls under the category of long-term capital gain.
+If an individual owned the land for less than 24 months before selling it and earned a profit, it is considered a short-term capital gain.
+On the other hand, if the land is held for more than 24 months, it falls under the category of long-term capital gain.

 Before we learn how to calculate capital gains on sale of land, let’s understand a few terms as described in below table: